OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/sellar.rst

                 return J

 For the most part, construction of these `Components` builds on what you learned in previous tutorials.
-In building these discplines, we gave default values to all of the `params` and `unknowns` so that OpenMDAO can allocate the correct size in the vectors.
+In building these disciplines, we gave default values to all of the `params` and `unknowns` so that OpenMDAO can allocate the correct size in the vectors.
 The global design variables `z1` and `z1` were combined into a 2-element `ndarray`.